P-p-H-d/mlib/README.md

 The used allocation function is the ALLOC operator.
 In this case, it is assumed that the DEL operator has not been disabled.

+This function is created only if the INIT method is defined in the oplist and if the NEW method has not been disabled in the oplist.

 ##### void name\_clear(name_t shared)